 “This (Japanese facility) is expected to add job opportunities as well as to peripheral business opportunities in Panabo City and neighboring cities, constituting a big win for Davao del Norte and Mindanao,” the company said.

-AIE, a 63-hectare industrial hub accredited by the Philippine Economic Zone Authority, focuses on agro-industrial processing and light manufacturing.
+AIE, a 63-hectare agro-industrial estate accredited by the Philippine Economic Zone Authority, focuses on agro-industrial processing and light manufacturing.